Putin takes aim at US shale oil industry

 The price war began after Russia on Friday rejected a proposal from OPEC leaders that would have cut production by an additional 1.5 million barrels per day, instead calling for the current deal to be extended until the June meeting.
 The OPEC+ group, which Putin helped craft in 2016, has already cut output by 1.7 million bpd since January 2017.

-As a result, Saudi Arabia cut the price it charges for crude oil by $6-$8 per barrel and is expected to ramp up production to as high as 12 million bpd day, up from 9.7 million bpd in January.
+As a result, Saudi Arabia cut the price it charges for crude oil by $6 to $8 per barrel and is expected to ramp up production to as high as 12 million bpd day, up from 9.7 million bpd in January.

 While a deal could still be reached, as of now OPEC+ members will be able to produce as much oil as they want, beginning on April 1.
 That’s expected to put further pressure on prices, which had already been under pressure as the market has been dealing with a supply glut that has been worsening due to the new coronavirus outbreak.